-Additional equity or debt financing may significantly dilute positions held by shareholders of the Company, increase the Company's leverage or require the Company to grant security over its assets.
-If the Company is unable to obtain such financing, it may not be able to continue to execute its business plans.
+Additional equity or debt financings may significantly dilute positions held by shareholders of the Company, increase the Company's leverage or require the Company to grant security over its assets.
+If the Company is unable to obtain such financing, it may not be able to develop the Skukum Gold Project or execute its business plans.

 Competition